 Have you ever heard about Sapa Chestnut Cake?
 Originating from Sapa, a small town located in northern Vietnam, Sapa Chestnut Cake is one of its specialties which uses a native ingredient here: Chestnut.
-This cake contributes to my collection of chestnut recipes, together with Korean Chestnut Cookies or Japanese Chestnut Rice.
+This cake contributes to my collection of chestnut recipes, together with Korean Chestnut Cookies and Japanese Chestnut Rice.

 What is Sapa Chestnut Cake Made From?